 A B O U T

-Nineteen-year-old Mexican pianist DANIELA LIEBMAN has rapidly established herself as an artist of eloquence, poise, and nuance.
-Since her debut at age eight with the Aguascalientes Symphony, Daniela has performed with more than twenty-five orchestras on four continents.
+Twenty-year-old Mexican pianist DANIELA LIEBMAN has rapidly established herself as an artist of eloquence, poise, and nuance.
+Since her debut at age eight with the Aguascalientes Symphony, Daniela has performed with more than thirty orchestras on four continents.

-This season, Daniela makes her debuts with the San Angelo Symphony, the Wichita Symphony, the Adrian Symphony, Sequoia Symphony, and the Las Colinas Symphony.
-Daniela recently appeared as soloist with the Flagstaff Symphony, and Hartford Symphony, and made return appearances with the Orquesta Filarmónica de Jalisco and the Ontario Philharmonic.
-In past seasons, she has performed with the the Corpus Christi Symphony, the National Symphony of Ecuador, Orlando Philharmonic, the Boca Raton Festival of the Arts Orchestra, the Radio Philharmonic Orchestra of Peru, the National Symphony of Bogotá, and the Guatemala City Orchestra, among others.
+This season, Daniela makes her debut with the Richmond Symphony, and recently appeared as soloist with the Minas Gerais Philharmonic, Wichita Symphony, the Sequoia Symphony, the Adrian Symphony, Flagstaff Symphony, and Hartford Symphony.
+She has also made return appearances with the Orquesta Sinfónica del Estado de México, Orquesta Filarmónica de Jalisco, and the Ontario Philharmonic.
+In past seasons, she has performed with the the Corpus Christi Symphony, the National Symphony of Ecuador, Orlando Philharmonic, the Boca Raton Festival of the Arts Orchestra, San Angelo Symphony, the Radio Philharmonic Orchestra of Peru, the National Symphony of Bogotá, and the Guatemala City Orchestra, among others.

 In Mexico, Daniela has appeared with the National Symphony Orchestra of Mexico, the Jalisco Philharmonic Orchestra, Boca del Río Philharmonic, the Mexico City Philharmonic, the Michoacan Symphony, Zapopan Symphony, and the Sinaloa Symphonic Orchestra of the Arts.
 Daniela debuted at Mexico’s Palacio de Bellas Artes in 2013, performing Shostakovich and Mozart on two separate occasions with the Cámara Orchestra of Bellas Artes.
-That same year, Daniela made her Carnegie Hall Stern Auditorium/Perelman Stage debut with the Park Avenue Chamber Symphony and Shostakovich’s second piano concerto.
+That same year, Daniela made her Carnegie Hall debut with the Park Avenue Chamber Symphony and Shostakovich’s second piano concerto.

-Daniela’s recent recitals include at the Ravinia Festival--where she made her third appearance in spring 2021--the Beaches Fine Arts Series, and in Long Island, New York.
-Previously, Daniela has given solo recitals at La Jolla Music Society; the Kennedy Center; Rockefeller University’s Tri-I Noon Recital Series; Guatemala City; Joinville and Porto Alegre in Brazil; León, Durango, San Cristóbal de las Casas, Cuernavaca, and Mexico City (Blanco y Negro Festival) in Mexico; the Brevard Music Center; Valparaíso, Chile; the Salon de Virtuosi in New York; in Cordoba, Argentina; the Cleveland Museum of Modern Art’s Tri-C Series; the Harriman-Jewel Series; the Kravis Center for Performing Arts, and more.
+Daniela returns to the Blanco y Negro Festival in Mexico City this season, and her recent recitals include at the Ravinia Festival--where she made her third appearance in spring 2021--the Honeywell Arts Academy, Beaches Fine Arts Series, and in Long Island, New York.
+Previously, Daniela has given solo recitals at La Jolla Music Society; the Kennedy Center; Rockefeller University’s Tri-I Noon Recital Series; Guatemala City; Joinville and Porto Alegre in Brazil; León, Durango, San Cristóbal de las Casas, and Cuernavaca in Mexico; the Brevard Music Center; Valparaíso, Chile; the Salon de Virtuosi in New York; in Cordoba, Argentina; the Cleveland Museum of Modern Art’s Tri-C Series; the Harriman-Jewel Series; the Kravis Center for Performing Arts, and more.